jeremywillans/hass-addons/php-nginx/README.md

 ## How to use

-This add-on does not require configuration options to be set.
+This add-on has pre-define configuration options.
+Plesse only adjust if required

+1. Verify the required configuration attributes.
+2. Start the add-on.

 ## Known issues and limitations